 Best Cat Shampoos

-Best General-Purpose Kitty Shampoo
+Best General-Purpose Cat Shampoo

-- Tested on humans first.
+- Tested on humans first

-- A blend of 11 botanical extracts.
+- A blend of 11 botanical extracts

-- Suitable for kittens and adult cats.
+- Suitable for kittens and adult cats

-- Formulated specifically for sensitive skin.
+- Formulated specifically for sensitive skin

-- Aids in moisturization and de-shedding.
+- Aids in moisturization and de-shedding

-- Soothing, fragrance-free formula.
+- Soothing, fragrance-free formula

 Best Odor Shampoo For Cats

-Arm & Hammer 2-in-1 Deodorizing & Dander Reducing
+Arm & Hammer 2-in-1 Shampoo Review

-Arm & Hammer makes two-in-one dandruff and odor-busting formula, which is a dual-purpose choice from industry experts.
-Animal dander is a big odor carrier, and reducing dander can be greatly helpful if you have a very stinky pet.
+Arm & Hammer makes a two-in-one dandruff and odor-busting formula, which is a dual-purpose choice from industry experts.
+Animal dander is a big odor carrier, and reducing it can be greatly helpful if you have a very stinky pet.
 This formula uses the trusted power of baking soda for odor control.

 This product uses natural ingredients, a big plus in our book.
 The fragrance comes from chamomile and lavender, not artificial sources.
 Lavender is naturally calming, adding another benefit to this product.